Policies and Procedures

 • Allegations made against the manager should be referred to the LADO without informing the manager.

-• Kids’ Corner Limited will ensure that all parents know how to complain about staff or volunteer action within the setting, which may include an allegation of abuse.
+• Kids’ Corner will ensure that all parents know how to complain about staff or volunteer action within the setting, which may include an allegation of abuse.

-• Kids’ Corner Limited follow the guidance of the North Yorkshire Safeguarding Children Partnership when responding to any complaint that a member of staff or volunteer has abused a child.
+• Kids’ Corner follow the guidance of the North Yorkshire Safeguarding Children Partnership when responding to any complaint that a member of staff or volunteer has abused a child.

-• Kids’ Corner Limited respond to any disclosure by children or staff that abuse by a member of staff may have taken, or is taking place, by first recording the details of any such alleged incident.
+• Kids’ Corner respond to any disclosure by children or staff that abuse by a member of staff may have taken, or is taking place, by first recording the details of any such alleged incident.

-• Kids’ Corner Limited co-operate entirely with any investigation carried out by social services in conjunction with the policy.
+• Kids’ Corner co-operate entirely with any investigation carried out by social services in conjunction with the policy.

-• Kids’ Corner Limited policy is to suspend the member of staff on full pay for the duration of the investigation; this is not an indication of admission that the alleged incident has taken place but is to protect the staff as well as children and families throughout the process.
+• Kids’ Corner policy is to suspend the member of staff on full pay for the duration of the investigation; this is not an indication of admission that the alleged incident has taken place but is to protect the staff as well as children and families throughout the process.

 • We will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated.